Nyabaga/Film-Fortune-Telling/README.md

  ## Data Understanding
  Our data is stored in a folder named zippedData.
 The data is sourced from a variety of movie aggregation sites:

--Box Office Mojo
+1. Box Office Mojo
--IMDB
+2. IMDB
--Rotten Tomatoes
+3. Rotten Tomatoes
--TheMovieDB
+4. TheMovieDB
--The Numbers
+5. The Numbers

 ## Results
 ##### First analysis